Categories

 In other words, you do not need to link between the various pages in the project.
 You wouldn’t put a link to a 404 page in your menu, for example.

 Icon fonts for at least one menu.
-The links can be testing (#) links: no need to make fake social media accounts.
+The links will be testing (#) links: no need to make fake social media accounts.

 A single CSS file.
 Do NOT make separate stylesheets for each page.